 How I Figure Out Which Books to Read

-Some Books You Might Not Know
+Some Great Personal Development Books that You Might Not Know

-Here’s a few books you may not know that might surprise you:
+Here are a few books you may not know that might surprise you:

 - Brilliant NLP: What the Most Successful People Know, Do and Say